Juanita Harper, August 15th, 2015

 TV: Talk to me a little bit about what happened or how you first heard about the unrest that became the rebellion or the riots.

 JH: Okay, so we lived on Calvert, between Fourteenth and LaSalle, which is – we were kind of in the middle of the block so I say about a block and a half from Twelfth.
 I was eleven at the time, and we didn’t know why what happened happened.
 But we were kind of like right in the middle of everything.
 And honestly, I don’t know how we found out.
 I don’t know if it was the TV or just because were just like right in the middle.
 Because we would sit on the porch sometimes and things were going on and you know Twelfth and Fourteenth are both one way streets.
 So Fourteenth is one way going south, Twelfth goes north, and people were going the wrong way on the streets, you know rioting, you know, just, it was just people everywhere.
-People were-if they weren’t driving, they were running and you see people with-carrying all kinds of things.
-My husband and I had this joke-we talk about color TV.
+People were-if they weren’t driving, they were running and you see people with — carrying all kinds of things.
+My husband and I had this joke we talk about color TV.
 I have kind of a weird sense of humor and I kind of look at things in a little different way sometimes.
 But prior to that, I didn’t know anybody that had a color TV, for instance.
 And that was a time when a lot of people got color TVs.
 Because they were expensive so nobody I knew could afford one.
 However, when the riots broke out you can just go take one.
-And the police were out, but they really weren’t stopping anyone from looting, for instance, as long-this is kind of strange to say-as long as you were somewhat orderly and not putting anyone in danger or anything like that.
+And the police were out, but they really weren’t stopping anyone from looting, for instance, as long — this is kind of strange to say — as long as you were somewhat orderly and not putting anyone in danger or anything like that.
 They just kind of let you take what you wanted.
-So a lot of people got color TVs and that’s kinda – you know we say that “when you see things in black and white it’s not as real as when you see it in color.”
+So a lot of people got color TVs and that’s kind of – you know we say that when you see things in black and white it’s not as real as when you see it in color.

 TV: You’d mentioned when you submitted, you told me a story, a profound story about your family and an event that happened.
 Would you mind sharing that with us?

-So anyway, George went-he and his friend, and I don’t recall his friends name-they went over.
+So anyway, George went.
+He and his friend, and I don’t recall his friends name — they went over.
 They parked the car.
 They got out of the car.
 Never made it to the other side of the street.
 A Guard came, from what we understand, between two houses and just shot.
 Bullet went into his right chest, through him, lodged in his friend’s arm-left arm because he was walking behind him.
 And as far as I know, they were never able to remove the bullet from his friend because, I guess, it probably would have done more damage to try to remove it than to, you know just leave it in there.
 And there were eyewitnesses because, like I said, everybody was sitting on the porch.
-And that’s how we know exactly what happened ‘cause everyone was saying, “Well he wasn’t doing anything, he just was kinda crossing the street.”
+And that’s how we know exactly what happened because everyone was saying, “Well, he wasn’t doing anything, he just was coming across the street.”
 Nobody heard the Guard say anything to him or tell him to stop, halt, or anything like that.